frictionlessdata/datapackage/source/revisioning-data.rst

   * Changeset - a change to the database

     * includes metadata about this change
-    * aggregates changes to domain objects in a ChangesetManifest
+    * lists set of changes to database (e.g. changes to individual documents/rows) in the form of ChangeObjects

-  * [omitted - exists implicitly rather than explicitly] ChangesetManifest - a manifest with a (structured) list of ChangeObject(s)
+  * ChangeObject - a description of a change to an individual database object (e.g. row in relational DB or document in a document DB)

-  * ChangeObject - a description of a change to a domain object
+In addition we have:

   * Working Copy - the representation of the current state of the system resulting the application of specified set of changesets